pry/pry/README.markdown

 _attach an irb-like session to any object at runtime_

-Pry is a simple Ruby REPL that specializes in the interactive manipulation of objects during the running of a program.
+Pry is a simple Ruby REPL (Read-Eval-Print-Loop) that specializes in the interactive manipulation of objects during the running of a program.

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`